Chapter 1:

 The stench of blood and ozone rolled off its breath, and every instinct in her body screamed predator.

-Her pulse slammed in her ears.
-She stumbled back, but her knees locked, refusing to move.
+Aria’s pulse slammed in her ears.
+She stumbled back, knees locking in terror.

 This was real.